cisco/mindmeld/source/userguide/getting_started.rst

 Getting Started
 ===============

-These instructions explain how to install MindMeld Workbench on Mac OS X and set up your first Workbench project.
-Platforms other than Mac OS may work too but are not currently supported.
+These instructions explain how to install MindMeld Workbench on a Unix-based system and set up your first Workbench project.
+Users of other operating systems like Windows can use Docker to get started.

 .. note::